herdeybayor/hng13-stage4-devops/BLOG.md

 ```

 The full implementation includes modules for:

 - `vpc_manager.py` - Creates and manages VPCs
 - `subnet_manager.py` - Handles subnet operations
 - `nat_manager.py` - Configures NAT for internet access
 - `peering_manager.py` - Connects VPCs together
 - `firewall_manager.py` - Applies security rules

-### Step 3: Creating a VPC
+### Step 3: Creating a VPC (This is Where It Gets Fun!)

-When you create a VPC, here's what happens behind the scenes:
+Here's what actually happens when you run the create command:

 ```bash
 sudo ./vpcctl create-vpc --name my-vpc --cidr 10.0.0.0/16
 ```

 This command:

 1. Creates a Linux bridge: `ip link add br-my-vpc type bridge`
 2. Brings it up: `ip link set br-my-vpc up`
 3. Stores the VPC configuration in a state file